 - Go to the Forwarding and POP/IMAP tab.

-- Under POP Download:, make sure Enable POP for all mail or Enable POP for mail that arrives from now on is selected.
+- Under POP Download:, select Enable POP for all mail or Enable POP for mail that arrives from now on.

-- Note: If POP access is already enabled for the account, nothing will be selected initially, and POP is enabled will appear under Status:.
+Note: If POP access is already available for the account, nothing will be selected initially, and POP is enabled will appear under Status:.

 Note: See below for explanations of the possible options.

 - Click Save Changes.

 Now, you can set up your email program to access your account via POP using the correct Gmail POP3 settings.